You don’t have to face the loss of your child alone.

 Focus on “must-do” only

-• • Stay hydrated and eat something small if you can.
+• • Drink water.
+Eat something small if you can.

-• • Ask one trusted person to be your “helper” for calls/texts.
+• • Choose one trusted person to help answer calls/texts.

 Practical next steps